-A major portion of semiconductor device production is devoted to digital logic.
-Both high-performance logic and low-power logic that is typically for mobile applications are included.
-Detailed technology requirements and potential solutions are considered for both types in the same logic platform.
-Key considerations are speed, power, density requirements, and the targets for each.
-One key theme is the continued scaling of MOSFETs for leading-edge logic technology in order to maintain historical trends of improved device performance at reduced power and cost.
+A major portion of semiconductor device production is devoted to digital logic that needs to support a technology platform for two device types: 1) high-performance logic, and 2) low-power/high-density logic.
+Key considerations for this technology platform are speed, power, density, and cost.
+The More Moore roadmap provides an enablement view for continued scaling of MOSFETs in order to maintain historical trends of improved device performance at reduced power and cost.